Scotsman1973/archaeo_modelling/paper/paper.md

 # Figures

-Figure 1: The QGIS and Python framework used to build archaeoModelling.
 ![Figure 1: The QGIS and Python framework used to build archaeoModelling.](images/QGISdiagram.png)

-Figure 2: Diagram of data inputs and outputs that archaeoModelling uses.
 ![Figure 2: Diagram of data inputs and outputs that archaeoModelling uses.](images/data_inputsoutputs.png)

-Figure 3: archaeoModelling's GUI.
 ![Figure 3: archaeoModelling's GUI.](images/GUI.jpg)

 # References